 We often discuss the many and varied skills of a business analyst and the importance they play in successful project delivery, especially where that project is long, complex and technical in nature.
 However, to be a successful business analyst you need more than just technical skills, experience, competence or in-depth business knowledge.
 To excel in this role you also need certain personal skills to help you do your job better and help you contribute more towards ensuring a successful project.

 The role of the BA is fundamentally about ensuring that business requirements are complete, are an accurate interpretation of the client’s needs and are clearly and unambiguously documented.
 So in order to fulfil this role you must interact with people at all different levels from both client side and supplier/contractor side, and build up good working relationships with them.

-This is where soft skills can help you; but what soft skills are most important and why?
+This is where soft skills can help you improve your business; but what soft skills are most important and why?

 Effective Communication Leads to Better Project Outcomes

 It’s no surprise to anyone involved in projects that communication is the key to success but all too often people are talking, emailing, even having face to face meetings but not really getting through to each other.
 One party does not understand the perspective of the other and vice-versa.
 This is the critical phase when a business analyst can really add value.
 With so many projects being executed with disparate groups in different locations (sometimes across the other side of the globe) communication needs to overcome the physical barriers that prevent us from reading the body language of people we are dealing with: the facial cues, inflections in the voice and gestures.